Are you an adviser? Go to Unbiased Pro

 Maintenance is an important factor here.
 You should frequently review whether the buckets are meeting your short-and-long-term retirement goals.

-As pension funds are exempt from capital gains tax (CGT) you can move money between buckets without HMRC taking a chunk.
+As pension investments are exempt from capital gains tax (CGT), you can move money between buckets without HMRC taking a chunk.
+The idea behind this strategy is to avoid drawing income from poorly performing assets.

 Selling shares when stock markets are low can turn paper losses into real ones, while also affecting how quickly your retirement portfolio grows once markets rebound.